-- How to Organize - Check with neighbors to see if there is interest in Neighborhood Watch and then contact your patrol district's crime prevention officer to schedule a neighborhood meeting.
-Invite everyone in the community to the meeting and keep a log, which includes names, addresses and telephone numbers of everyone who attends the meeting.
+Getting Started.
+Check with neighbors to see if there is interest in Neighborhood Watch.
+If so, contact your district Community Resource Unit (CRU) officer to schedule a neighborhood meeting.
+Invite everyone in the community to the meeting.
+Keep a log, which includes names, addresses and telephone numbers of everyone who attends the introductory/orientation meeting.

-- Operations - One block captain is selected for each block in the community.
-The block captain must live on that block and needs to know every head of household on his/her block.
+Logistics.
+Typically, one Block Captain is selected for each block (10-12 houses) in the community.
+The Block Captain must live on that block and needs to know every head of household on the block.
+The Block Captain must also maintain a list of current phone numbers for each head of household.
+Email list servs are also a useful tool.

-- Duties of Members - Coordinate with the crime prevention officer to correct weaknesses in home security.
-Call 911 to report any crimes or suspicious activities/persons in your neighborhood.
-Watch out for your neighbors' homes when they are away from home.
+Member/Resident Duties.
+Coordinate with the district CRU Officer to correct weaknesses in home security.
+Call 911 to report any crimes or suspicious activities or persons in your neighborhood.
+Watch out for your neighbors' homes especially when they are away from home.

-A crime prevention officer will provide information about general home and personal safety procedures.
-The presentations stress maintaining awareness of 1's surroundings and provide information about what to do if confronted by a hostile person.
-Contact your district crime prevention officer for further information.
+Personal Safety Presentations.
+Your district CRU Officer can conduct engaging presentations and demonstrations about general home and personal safety procedures.
+Presentations teach participants how to maintain an awareness of their surroundings and provide information about what to do if you are confronted by a suspicious or hostile person.

-Speed indicator devices that digitally display motorists' speeds are currently being used by the Police Department.
-They are being used in conjunction with RADAR in neighborhoods where there have been complaints about excessive speed.
-The program has 2 goals: slowing down speeders and allowing the Police Department to compile data that may justify further speed enforcement action.
+Neighborhood Speed Enforcement.
+Is speeding a problem in your neighborhood?
+CRU can set up a speed indicator device that digitally displays motorists' speeds as they drive by.
+Generally the technology is used in conjunction with RADAR in neighborhoods where there have been complaints about excessive speed.
+The program has two goals: to slow down speeders and to efficiently compile data that may justify further speed enforcement action by local law enforcement.